 In the two-year Master’s Program in Changing Education, you get an understanding of education as a dynamic and transformable construct from the individual neural level to global policies.
 You also gain the knowledge and skills to analyze, develop, and influence the practices and structures of education systems, institutions, teaching, and pedagogical issues.

 You study a unique and research-based combination of studies that connect different views of diversity and equality in education, teaching, and learning.
 The three topic areas include 1) Education, society and culture, 2) Educational psychology and neuroscience, and 3) Pedagogy, educational institutions, and research-based teacher education.

 Why Changing Education?

-The foundation of the Master's Programme in Changing Education is international and multicultural awareness and competence.
+The foundation of the Master's Program in Changing Education is international and multicultural awareness and competence.
 As a graduate, you will be able to:

 Please note that this degree (Master of Arts in Education) does not provide a Finnish teacher’s qualification.